 - Assess the influence of manoeuvring compliance and seakeeping operability on performance

-WiSP 2 is initiated by MARIN, in cooperation with American Bureau of Shipping (ABS) and together with a large number of participants, to investigate ways to overcome barriers to wind propulsion uptake.
+WiSP 2 is a joint initiative of MARIN and American Bureau of Shipping (ABS).
+In the interest of and supported by a large number of participants, we aim to investigate ways to overcome barriers to wind propulsion uptake.
 To this end, we are pleased to present the research activities as outlined in the leaflet below.